 Holy Sinatra!
 Levi gives classic crooners a serious run for their money with his smooth singing voice.

-Robert Downey Jr.
+5. Robert Downey Jr.

 Is that Jakob Dylan or Bruce Springsteen?
 Nope, it’s Downey!
 This will blow you away.

-This one really shocked us: In 2001, Winslet released a single called “What If,” which was part of the animated film “Christmas Carol: The Movie.”
+This one really shocked us: In 2001, Winslet released a single called “What If,” which was part of the animated film Christmas Carol: The Movie.

-People had their doubts when they heard Blunt had been cast as a major role in the big-screen adaptation of “Into the Woods,” but this performance might change their minds.
+People had their doubts when they heard Blunt had been cast in a major role in the big-screen adaptation of Into the Woods, but this performance proves she always had pipes.

 You might not know that ScarJo has a singing voice that’s just as sultry as her looks.
 She even released an album of Tom Waits covers in 2007.